 \paragraph{Numerical optimisation}

 We perform a numerical analysis of this example with $\omega_1=2, \omega_2=1$.
 Since the design $\tau \in [0,1]$ is bounded we optimise a transformation, $\lambda = \text{logit}(\tau)$, to allow the use of unconstrained optimisation.
-Following \eqref{eq:A(eta)} we take adversary's action to be
+Following \eqref{eq:A(eta)} we take the critic's action to be

 Figure \ref{fig:illustration} shows a GDA vector field using default update rules with a particular choice of learning rates.
 The figure shows $\lambda$ and $\eta_{11}$ for $\eta_{21}$ fixed at zero.
 (In practice other $\eta_{21}$ values quickly converge to zero.)
-The vector field illustrates spiral trajectories converging to a fixed point.
+The vector field illustrates spiral trajectories converging to a limit point.
 Additionally, it shows that for any fixed value of $\eta_{11}$, $\frac{\partial \mathcal{K}}{\partial \lambda}$ has a fixed sign.
 This illustrates that for fixed $A$ (i.e.~the FIG setting), SGD optimisation produces a design converging to either $\tau=0$ or $1$.

-The figure also shows GDA trajectories as the adversary's learning rate is varied.
-In all cases, the trajectories converge on the fixed point.
-However, convergence is much faster as the adversary's learning rate is increased.
+The figure also shows GDA trajectories as the critic learning rate is varied.
+In all cases, the trajectories converge on the limit point.
+However, convergence is much faster as the critic's learning rate is increased.